YuanxiangFranck/x3dom-plugins-API/README.md

 # X3DOM Plugins

 ## Presentation
-In my project I worked to created new nodes in [x3dom](https://github.com/x3dom/x3dom.git), for scientific mesh visualisation and analysis.
+In my project I worked to create new nodes in [x3dom](https://github.com/x3dom/x3dom.git), for scientific mesh visualization and analysis.
-I wanted to created some nodes that influence the geometry (color-map, threshold, clip-Plan).
+I wanted to created some nodes that influence the geometry (color-map, threshold, clip-Plane).

 I had two goals in mind: